retoriax/KBLaM/README.md

 pip install -e .
 ```

-To use Llama models, you will need to generate a token from HuggingFace and use it to log in:
+To use Llama models, you will need to generate a token from Hugging Face and use it to log in:

 ```
 pip install huggingface_hub